-The middle tiers are the most comparable among the three companies, but they still have variations in their focus.
+The middle tiers are the most comparable among the two companies, but they still have variations in their focus.

-Like their first tier, InMotion uses domain and database caps on this tier with 6 domains and 50 databases allowed.
+Like their first tier, InMotion Hosting uses domain and database caps on this tier with 50 domains and 50 databases allowed.

 SiteGround uses a storage cap, but also begins to add on bonus/premium features like free wildcard SSL and “premium support.”